fenghou1st/TimeLog/README.md

-# Time manager
+# Time log

-A tool for time management.
+A tool for time logging.